e-picas/bash-library/doc/Man-pages.md

     my <bold>tagged text</bold>\n\
     ...";

-Doing so for each `MANPAGE_INFOS` entries, these values will be used to construct the final manpage.
+Doing so for each `MANPAGE_VARS` entries, these values will be used to construct the final manpage.

 NOTE - Please note that the result is NOT a true UNIX manpage but just a string written on